 In my lifetime, I’ve only known environments where I was considered different: competitive classrooms among advanced placement (AP) and honors students, basketball courts with male pickup players and even the manufacturing and tooling labs of my college campus.
 In those same AP and honors classrooms, my participation exposed kids to a world that some never knew existed.
 Today, many of those students are productive adults who may have a greater ability to see the world through a slightly different lens.

 I’ve also gained new perspectives because of them.
-On the basketball court, the 6-foot-2 guys had no defense for my low dribble.
-But that same quick dribble prompted many assists to other players who still take pride in the games won on those evening courts.
+On the basketball court, the 6-foot-2 guys had no defense for my low dribble, and that same quick dribble prompted many assists to other players who still take pride in the games won on those evening courts.
 And I will never forget the day a bobby pin — my bobby pin — prevented a student’s serious accident while working on an industrial machine in my collegiate engineering lab.
-The machine’s “off” button became stuck, and the small, thin structure of that pin was maneuvered in to toggle the button.
+The machine’s “off” button became stuck, and the small, thin structure of that pin made it just the right size and shape to maneuver in and toggle the button.

 By Meyonka Gray, Systems Engineer, Strike

-Are you interested in a fulfilling career in an organization that values diversity and inclusion?
+Interested in a fulfilling career in an organization that values diversity and inclusion?
 Check out our career areas to find the right fit for you.